-We love our Contributors and enjoy building a community of writers!
+We love our Contributors and enjoy building a community of writers and photographers!
 Take a look at who’s writing for Confetti Travel Cafe.

 Nancy Zaffaro loves to travel and explore.
 At home and away, she loves to hear people’s stories and feels at home just about anywhere.
-She grew up in inner-city Chicago, has also lived in Vancouver, Canada and Bellingham, Washington, and currently lives in Portland, Oregon.
+She grew up in inner-city Chicago and has also lived in Vancouver, Canada and Bellingham, Washington and currently lives in Portland, Oregon.

 In addition to being a lifelong journalist, she’s had a diverse professional career.
-In past work lives, she’s been a managing partner in a telecom construction company; as an artist, she sold her wire art and crafts at festivals and in shops throughout the West Coast; she edited a natural health newsletter and managed a natural health forum site in the early days of the internet; was a software technical writer; a freelance editor and writer; and an editor for two medical journals, working with international editorial boards.
+In past work lives, she’s been a managing partner in a telecom construction company; as an artist, she sold her wire art and crafts at festivals and in shops and catalogs throughout the West Coast; she edited a natural health newsletter and managed a natural health forum site in the early days of the internet; was a software technical writer; a freelance editor and writer; and an editor for two medical journals, working with international editorial boards.
 She received a B.A. in Creative Writing from Columbia College in Chicago and has published some fiction, poetry and photography in various, small literary journals.
 She is a member of the International Food, Wine & Travel Writers Association (IFWTWA).